 The public input period for the draft PMIERs ended September 8, 2014.
-We currently expect the PMIERs to be published in final form by December 31, 2014 and the "effective date" to occur 180 days thereafter.
+We currently expect the PMIERs to be published in final form no earlier than late in the first quarter of 2015 and the "effective date" to occur 180 days thereafter.
 Mortgage insurers will have up to two years after the final PMIERs are published to meet the GSE Financial Requirements (the "transition period").
 A mortgage insurer that fails to certify by the effective date that it meets the GSE Financial Requirements would be subject to a transition plan having milestones for actions to achieve compliance.
 The transition plan would be submitted for the approval of each GSE within 90 days after the effective date, and if approved, the GSEs would monitor the insurer's progress.
 During the transition period for an insurer with an approved transition plan, an insurer would be in remediation (a status similar to the one under which MGIC has been operating with the GSEs for over five years) and eligible to provide mortgage insurance on loans owned or guaranteed by the GSEs.

-Although we believe we have sufficient claims paying resources to meet our claim obligations on our insurance in force on a timely basis, we expect that if the draft PMIERs are implemented as released, as of December 31, 2014, MGIC would have a shortfall in Available Assets.
-In July 2014, we projected that as of December 31, 2014, we would have a shortfall in Available Assets of approximately \$600 million, and that such shortfall would be reduced through operations so that as of December 31, 2016 (the expected end of the transition period), it would be approximately \$300 million.
-The shortfall projections at both dates assumed the risk in force and capital of MIC are repatriated to MGIC, and full credit is given in the calculation of Minimum Required Assets for our existing reinsurance transaction (approximately \$500 million of credit at December 31, 2014, increasing to \$600 million of credit at December 31, 2016).
-However, we do not expect to receive full credit for our current reinsurance transaction.
-As a result, we are in discussions with the reinsurers participating in our existing reinsurance transaction regarding modifications to the agreement so that any reduction in the credit would be minimized.
-We have not updated these projections, but do not believe they would have changed significantly.
+Shortly after the draft PMIERs were released, we estimated that we would have a shortfall in Available Assets of approximately \$600 million on December 31, 2014, which was when the final PMIERs were expected to be published.
+We also estimated that the shortfall would be reduced to approximately \$300 million through operations over a two year period.
+Those shortfall projections assumed the risk in force and capital of MGIC's MIC subsidiary would be repatriated to MGIC, and full credit would be given in the calculation of Minimum Required Assets for our existing reinsurance transaction (approximately \$500 million of credit at December 31, 2014, increasing to \$600 million of credit over two years).
+However, as we said at the time, we do not expect our existing reinsurance transaction would be given full credit under the PMIERs.
+Applying the same assumptions, but considering the delay in publication of the final PMIERs, our shortfall projections have improved modestly.
+Also, we have been in discussions with the participating reinsurers regarding modifications to the transaction so that we would receive additional PMIERs credit.

-As of September 30, 2014, we had approximately \$517 million of cash and investments at our holding company, a portion of which we believe may be available for future contribution to MGIC.
-Furthermore, there are regulated insurance affiliates of MGIC that have approximately \$100 million of assets as of September 30, 2014.
+In addition to modifying our reinsurance transactions, we believe we will be able to use a combination of the alternatives outlined below so that MGIC will meet the GSE Financial Requirements of the draft PMIERs even if they are implemented as released.
+As of December 31, 2014, we had approximately \$491 million of cash and investments at our holding company, a portion of which we believe may be available for future contribution to MGIC.
+Furthermore, there are regulated insurance affiliates of MGIC that have approximately \$100 million of assets as of December 31, 2014.
 We expect that, subject to regulatory approval, we would be able to use a material portion of these assets to increase the Available Assets of MGIC.
-Additionally, if the draft PMIERs are implemented as released, we would consider seeking additional reinsurance and/or non-dilutive debt capital to mitigate the shortfall.
-We believe we will be able to use a combination of the alternatives outlined above so that MGIC will meet the GSE Financial Requirements of the draft PMIERs even if they are implemented as released.
-However, factors that may negatively impact MGIC's ability to comply with the GSE Financial Requirements within the transition period include the following:
+Additionally, if the draft PMIERs are implemented as released, we would consider seeking non-dilutive debt capital to mitigate the shortfall.
+Factors that may negatively impact MGIC's ability to comply with the GSE Financial Requirements within the transition period include the following: